Two direnv extensions which help ensure a project's environment variables are properly set up

 is an automatic version of direnv's own env_vars_required

-, it doesn't require a list of the variables to check - it checks evry on that is declared, so I believe it's less error prone.
+, it doesn't require a list of the variables to check - it checks every variable that is declared, so I believe it's less error prone.
 You can opt out of the check by putting (optional)

 in the documentation string.